 Risk factors for the disease include premature birth, low birth weight, breech birth, and certain maternal medical conditions during pregnancy.

 How Do I File a Cerebral Palsy Claim?

-If you have questions about your child’s cerebral palsy, attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
+If you have questions about your child’s cerebral palsy, attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.